oem/arachne.nvim/README.md

 ## TL;DR

+Check out this [scuffed video](https://asciinema.org/a/523779) if you want to see it in action :)

 A plugin that allows you to quickly capture notes, all the while not locking you into a system so that you can easily combine it with other tools.

 The notes are in the markdown format, but I might add options for other formats if there is any interest.